 North Yorkshire is home to over 620,000 people.
-Nearly 80% of us are adults and 10% of us are over 75.
-Life expectancy is at, or above, the England average, although there is a 20-year gap in healthy years lived between different parts of the County.
+Nearly 80 per cent of us are adults and 10 per cent of us are over 75.
+Life expectancy is at, or above, the England average, although there is a 20-year gap in healthy years lived between different parts of the county.

 We believe that prevention is better than cure and that is why we have invested for many years in universal and targeted prevention programmes and in extra care housing.

 We are striving to ensure that our practice starts with the strengths that each and every one of us have as human beings and that we make commissioning and investment decisions that, wherever possible, build upon the strengths within our towns and villages and countryside.
 As part of these aims, we want to work more sustainably to make our contribution to addressing climate change.

 We want our care provider colleagues, in the independent and voluntary sectors, and in the council, to provide high-quality care and support and diversify their services to meet the choices and requirements that people will have in the future.

 And we want North Yorkshire’s health and social care system to work as one, wherever possible, so that people have the right care and support, in the right place and at the right time.